 Q. What is the all-university rhetoric sequence?

 A. The rhetoric sequence comprises three courses: two 100-level courses, and one 300-level course.
-The two 100-level, four-credit courses of the sequence are:
+The two 100-level, three-credit courses of the sequence are:

-The 300-level, three-credit course of the sequence can be satisfied by RHET 351, Applied Rhetoric.
+The 300-level, three-credit course of the sequence can be satisfied by:

 Q. Can I graduate from Rockford University if I do not fulfill the rhetoric sequence?

-A. No. The rhetoric sequence is an all-college, general education graduation requirement.
-To earn the B.A., B.F.A, B.S., or B.S.N. degree, all-college general education requirements must be fulfilled.
+A. No. The rhetoric sequence is an all-university, general education graduation requirement.
+To earn the B.A., B.F.A, B.S., or B.S.N. degree, all-university general education requirements must be fulfilled.